sohanroy1360/sohanr.github.io/content/projects/master-thesis-gkn-kth-2025/index.md

   - Blanka Tonsic

 image:
-  caption: "Semi cross-sectional view of an aircraft engine in the axial-radial plane with an inter-compressor duct (marked in red)"
+  caption: Semi cross-sectional view of an aircraft engine in the axial-radial plane with an inter-compressor duct (marked in red)
-  filename: Inter-compressor-duct-Tonsic-et-al.png
   focal_point: "Smart"

 links: